 Category: Uncategorised

-• Ep:59 Allanah Pitcher – Steps Towards Greatness
+• Ep:59 Race Walker Allanah Pitcher – Steps Towards Greatness with Team Australia

 At just 22, Allanah Pitcher is already making her mark in one of athletics’ toughest events — the 35km Race Walk.
 Fresh from a top-20 finish at the World Championships in Tokyo, Allanah is balancing her sporting dreams with an equally demanding pursuit: a Biomedical Engineering degree at Sydney University.